muammar-yacoob/WinContextMenuTools/PRIVACY.md

 ## Data Security
 - Your files never leave your device
 - No data persistence between operations
 - No external services are used
 - No internet connection required for core functionality

+## Tools and Components
+This privacy policy applies to all MedLet components:
+- Piclet (image processing tools)
+- VidLet (video processing tools)

 ## Contact
 For questions about privacy or the tools, please open an issue on GitHub.